rootiest/klipper-scripts/README.md

 ## License

 This project is licensed under the [GNU General Public License v3.0](LICENSE).
-See the `LICENSE` file for more details.
+See the [LICENSE](./LICENSE) file for more details.

 ---

 ## Disclaimer

+> [!WARNING]
-These scripts modify Klipper source files and may cause the Klipper repository verification to fail.
-Use them at your own risk and ensure you have backups of your configuration files.
+> These scripts modify Klipper source files and may cause the Klipper
+> repository verification to fail.
+Use them at your own risk
+> and ensure you have backups of your configuration files.

 ---